-An HA seeking welfare-to-work housing vouchers under this NOFA may use some of its current pool of other Section 8 voucher funding to augment the welfare-to-work vouchers in order to enlarge the pool of vouchers available to those families qualifying for its approved welfare-to-work program.
+An HA seeking welfare-to-work rental vouchers under this NOFA may use some of its current pool of other Section 8 voucher funding to augment the welfare-to-work vouchers in order to enlarge the pool of vouchers available to those families qualifying for its approved welfare-to-work program.

-(B) Eligible Applicants

-HAs, including Indian tribes and their tribally designated housing entities, may apply.
-All applicant HAs, tribes and TDHEs must develop a program in consultation with the State, local or Tribal entity administering the Temporary Assistance to Needy Families (TANF) program and the entity, if any, administering the Welfare-to-Work formula and/or competitive grants allocated by the United States Department of Labor.
+(B) Eligible Applicants. ĤAs administering Section 8 rental certificates or rental vouchers at any of the eight set-aside sites identified in section II. of this NOFA, above, may apply.
+Each applicant HA must develop a program in consultation with the State or local entity administering the Temporary Assistance to Needy Families (TANF) program and the entity, if any, administering the Welfare-to-Work formula and/or competitive grants allocated by the United States Department of Labor.

-(C) Eligible Activities

-You may only use funds available under this NOFA for a Section 8 Welfare-to-Work rental voucher program.
-In the Section 8 Welfare-to-Work Rental Voucher Program, you will perform all normal rental voucher program activities, but you may only provide rental assistance to families that meet all normal Section 8 program requirements and also meet the specific requirements of the Welfare-to-Work Voucher Program.
-These specific requirements are stated in section IV.(A) of this NOFA.
+(C) Eligible Activities.
+You may only use funds available under this NOFA to administer a Section 8 Welfare-to Work rental voucher program in a set-aside site identified in section II of this NOFA, above.
+In the Section 8 Welfareto-Work Rental Voucher Program, you will perform all normal rental voucher program activities, but you may only provide rental assistance to families that meet all normal Section 8 program requirements and also meet the specific requirements of the Welfare-to-Work Rental Voucher Program and of this NOFA.
+The specific requirements of the Section 8 Welfare-to-Work program are stated in section IV.(A) of this NOFA, below.